 The MRes in River Science commences with a taught programme.
 You will be expected to take and pass three taught modules (described below) before proceeding to the research stage of your programme which will culminate in the production of a written thesis that will be examined by an oral exam (viva).

-The Institute of Science and Environment’s educational and research expertise within River Science encompasses a range of topics including fluvial geomorphology, hydrology and ecology and includes the application of field surveying and monitoring, GIS and remote sensing.
+The School of Science and Environment’s educational and research expertise within River Science encompasses a range of topics including fluvial geomorphology, hydrology and ecology and includes the application of field surveying and monitoring, GIS and remote sensing.

 - Teaching and Learning